Are you among the 25 million people worldwide who regularly enjoy rock climbing?

 What about the leg loops?
 They shouldn’t be as snug as the waist belt, but they should sit comfortably against your legs without restricting movement.

 A final size feature to consider is the rise of the harness or the distance between the waist and the back of the leg loops.
 If the loops are too high, you’ll fall back when you hang.
 If they’re too low, your hips will absorb too much shock when you land (ouch).

 3. Added Features

 A final factor to consider when selecting a climbing harness is any extra features you might need.

 Do you need extra gear loops for outdoor climbing or cragging?
 Haul loops or ice clipper slots are invaluable if you do (or plan to do) any outdoor climbing or ice climbing.

 Some harnesses also come with extra safety features like a wear indicator to let you know when it’s time for a replacement.

-While none of these extra features are mandatory, they could make the difference in selecting the best climbing harness for your needs.
+While none of these extra features are mandatory, they could make the difference in selecting the best rock climbing harness for your needs.